fpgadeveloper/ethernet-fmc-max-throughput/README.md

 the FCS to the transmit interface of the MACs, rather than having the MACs calculate and append the FCS.
 This allows us to inject a bit error that should render the FCS incorrect for the frame.

-### Checking Received Frames

-The checksum should prevent most bit errors from getting through the receiving MAC however it is not an infallible detection system.
-To detect the errors that do not result in rejected frames, the Ethernet Traffic Generator IP reads the received packets and compares them with the known transmitted frame.
-Any bit errors are counted and accessible to the processor through a software register.

 ## Ethernet Traffic Generator IP